arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/JSF_post_admin_execute.md

 The default value of this option is `false`, which disables the execution of user-defined code and disables this API endpoint entirely.
 This is also the recommended setting for production.

+@RESTRETURNCODES

+@RESTRETURNCODE{200} is returned when everything went well.

 @endDocuBlock